Yevgeny Kafelnikov: Post-retirement

 To a lesser extent, the player has been commemorated for his outspoken jealousy towards the much more impressive incomes of golf players in general, if compared to his colleagues in tennis.
 Lindsay Davenport correspondingly voiced some support for Kafelnikov's claim who was also worried "it would be a shame to see the public lose sympathy in me just because I am making such a statement".
 In January 2001, during the 2001 Australian Open, he concluded: "If you look at the golfers, we are taking an extreme example now, of course, the golfers make $540,000 a week to the winner.
 And this is the lowest tournament that they have on the U.S. Tour.
 If you look at the tennis players, to win a tournament, win five matches [at the] absolutely lowest level tournament you make only $42,000.
 I think it is quite bizarre to see that kind of money in a tennis game."

+Amidst the 2018 Russian Elections, it was reported that he chose not to take part in the voting leading up to the election, due to the absence of Alexei Navalny on the ballot.
+"My choice, who I was willing to give my voice to at the election, he [Navalny] was not allowed to run for the presidency."
+He also shared how he has spoken with other athletes who don't talk about Russian politics openly with others.
+Per the article, "he [Kafelnikov] is in contact with other opposition-minded athletes who don't talk politics openly."